PavelTobengauz/PavelTobengauz/README.md

 ### Hi there 👋

-I'm Pavel Tobengauz, the Director of the Analytics department at a small Russian company with 5 years of experience on this position.
-I'm currently seeking for a job opportunities in Germany as a Data Analyst or a Product Analyst.
+I'm Pavel Tobengauz, the Data Analyst.
+I have over 10 years of experience in media and analytics.
+I started a career as a media researcher and grew up to the position of analytics team head.
+Over the last 5 years, my focus has been on data analytics within the analytical department of a media audit & consulting company working in Russia & CIS markets.
+Confident user of Python, SQL, MS Excel, Tableau.

-To enhance my hard skills, I recently completed the Data Analysis Professional Training Course at Practicum by Yandex, totalling 350 hours.
-I would like to share some of the projects I successfully completed during the course.
-Please, check [the repository](https://github.com/PavelTobengauz/yandex_practicum_projects) with some my projects.
+Please, check [the repository](https://github.com/PavelTobengauz/yandex_practicum_projects) with some of my projects.

 <!--
 **PavelTobengauz/PavelTobengauz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.